jmacadie/ngu-wiki/ss/events/swordland/index.md

 ## Teams Strategy

 ### Setting Up
+- **Using teams is very important in this event**.
+If we stay together, we can reinforce one another to protect from attacks.
+Also full rallies are way stronger than any one player, this is how we beat stronger players than us.
+Stay with your team and always work as a unit
 - Divide into three teams of roughly one third each: Attackers, Support & Defenders.
 The defenders then get split into two sub-teams: Defenders 1 (Royal Stables) & Defenders 2 (Bell Tower)
 - Strongest player goes into the Support team